bloco-exchange/documentation/docs/bloco.exchange/overview.md

 ## Membership Tiers: Choose Your Path to Success

-Bloco.exchange presents two distinct membership tiers, designed to cater to the unique needs and aspirations of our users:
+bloco.exchange presents two distinct membership tiers, designed to cater to the unique needs and aspirations of our users:

 - **Essential**: Embrace the foundational elements of bloco.exchange with the Essential tier, granting you access to our platform's core features and functionalities.
 This tier is perfect for those looking to explore and grow in the world of digital assets.

 - **Elite**: Elevate your experience to new heights with the Elite tier, unlocking a realm of premium features, exclusive benefits, and unparalleled opportunities tailored for those who strive for excellence in their digital asset journey.

-Embark on the path that aligns with your vision and goals, and let Bloco.exchange be the catalyst for your success.
+Embark on the path that aligns with your vision and goals, and let bloco.exchange be the catalyst for your success.

 ## Diverse DeFi Protocols and Integrations for an Inclusive Financial Ecosystem